ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 200 BPM, 3:13 | 6.44★\
 *description written by [\_gt](https://osu.ppy.sh/users/8301957)*

-Making an appearance in the Loved section once again is [katacheh](https://osu.ppy.sh/users/6651672), but not for the usual fanfare of barlines and gimmick notes — instead, it's a hitsound map!
+Making an appearance in the Loved section once again is [katacheh](https://osu.ppy.sh/users/6651672), but not for the usual fanfare of bar lines and gimmick notes — instead, it's a hitsound map!

 osu!taiko is unique, in that hitsounds affect the coloring of notes, and hence gameplay.
 This additional hassle makes hitsound maps far and few between in this mode.